ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 ## References
 1. Surrogates: Gaussian process modeling, design and optimization for the applied sciences by Robert B. Gramacy, 2021-02-06. https://bookdown.org/rbg/surrogates/
+2. Machine Learning A Probabilistic Perspective by Kevin P. Murphy.